Senuthmi/Client-Server-Architectures---Coursework-2025-26-/README.md

 ---

-### 2. Why is the provision of hypermedia considered a hallmark of advanced RESTful design?
+### 2. Why is the provision of ”Hypermedia” (links and navigation within responses)considered a hallmark of advanced RESTful design (HATEOAS)?
+How does this approach benefit client developers compared to static documentation?

 Hypermedia or HATEOAS means that API responses include links to resources.
 This allows clients to dynamically navigate the API.
 This is because it reduces the need for clients to rely on hardcoded URLs or external documentation.
 Instead, clients can discover actions directly from responses.
 This approach is good for flexibility, maintainability and scalability.
 Changes to endpoints can be communicated through links without breaking client applications.